acdameli/local-theme-dev/README.md

 		git submodule init
 		git submodule update

-2. Rename `config-sample.php` to `config.php` and run 'chmod 777 config.php' so that we can populate it with your access token upon authentication and other data.
+2. Rename `config-sample.php` to `config.php` and run `chmod 777 config.php` so that we can populate it with your access token upon authentication and other data.

 3. That's it!
 You can edit themes in your IDE / text editor of choice.
 Simply load the `index` page of this project in your browser to see your themes as you would with any localhost.